wdblair/packitup/llvm/functionpass/README.md

 	make

-To view the human-readable IR assembly of the payload, convert the boot.s file to a boot.ll file
+To view the human-readable IR assembly of the payload, convert the boot.bc file to a boot.ll file

-	llvm-dis boot.s
+	llvm-dis boot.bc

 You can then see the encrypted global variables for each function of interest in the payload, the new bodies of the payload functions, and the runit() function